The Walking Dead: The Final Season: Transition to Skybound

-Kirkman officially announced Skybound's involvement in finishing the Final Season during the 2018 New York Comic Con in October.
+Kirkman officially announced Skybound's involvement in finishing The Final Season during the 2018 New York Comic Con in October.
 Skybound announced in November 2018 that the former Telltale team, now named "Still Not Bitten Team", had restarted work on The Final Season.
 Howe had anticipated that the third episode would be released before the end of 2018.
 Spanish and Portuguese voice dubbing for the remaining episodes was dropped for budgetary reasons.

-Skybound also affirmed that they have gained the rights to sell the former The Walking Dead games, and will not require anyone that had already purchased a season pass for The Final Season to buy one again once the last two episodes are released.
-Users that had purchased the title before Telltale's closure on Steam or on GOG will receive the final episodes on those platforms, but otherwise, the season was moved to the Epic Games Store for all new purchasers.
+Skybound also affirmed that they gained the rights to sell the former The Walking Dead games, and would not require anyone that had already purchased a season pass for The Final Season to buy one again once the last two episodes were released.
+Users that had purchased the title before Telltale's closure on Steam or on GOG would receive the final episodes on those platforms, but otherwise, the season was moved to the Epic Games Store for all new purchasers.
 According to Skybound, Epic Games had helped with the season's completion following Telltale's closure, and thus Skybound felt it was necessary to offer the game through their platform.
-Skybound produced a physical release of The Final Season for PlayStation 4, Xbox One, and Nintendo Switch on March 26, 2019; the season pass disc contains the first three episodes and granted access to download the remaining episode as it became available.
+Skybound produced a physical release of The Final Season for the PlayStation 4, Xbox One, and Nintendo Switch on March 26, 2019; the season pass disc contains the first three episodes and grants access to download the remaining episode.

 Following the completion of the major development, about 15 team members remained at Skybound to help support bug and console fixes.
 Skybound explored options of either keeping the remaining team aboard once they had completed all essential work or potentially spinning them off as a separate studio that would work with Skybound Games in the future.